-Build, draw, stack, create, using driftwood, stones and sand at Gentle Annie beach – then Take a photo and Upload to both our Facebook page and Instagram using the hashtag #gentleannienz, and be in to WIN ONE FREE PIZZA for the following night!
-Winners will chosen by 9.30pm daily!
+Build, draw, stack, create, using driftwood, stones and sand at Gentle Annie beach – then take a photo and upload to both our Facebook page @gentleannienz and Instagram using the hashtag #gentleannienz, and RECEIVE ONE FREE COFFEE per creation from the Cowshed Coffee Shop.

 The Mokihinui river is a scenic delight; there are calm, clear, still water stretches and low grade rapids.
 Beautiful and ideal for beginners.
 Ideal for kayaking, tubing, swimming and paddle boarding.

 Fishing: A variety of fish feed in this river/sea environment.
 Fish in the river for Brown Trout, Herrings and Kahawai and surf cast off the beach for Snapper, Rig, Butterfish and others.